danielclements/brick-fitness/README.md

     - User Profile is created on user creation

 - Purchase merch from the merch store
+    - user adds a product to the basket
+    - users clicks the cart
+    - user clicks checkout
+    - user fills out checkout forms
+    - redirect to Stripe
+    - captures payment intent allowing the purchase to complete
-- subscribe to Premium Workout plans and free Meal Plans
+- subscribe to Premium and free  Plans
+     - User Navigates to either meal or workout plans view
+     - user clicks Activate plan
-- subscribe to Premium Meal plan and  free Meal plans
+     - redirect to Profile page showing currently active plan
-- Profile page that displays active subscriptions
+- Profile page that displays if the User has subscriber to a premium Account
+- Ability to Upgrade a user profile to Premium, uses Stripe
 - Secure payments with stripe
-- Ability to Upgrade a user profile to Premium, uses Stripe

 ### Features Left to Implement